 Its built-in Z-finder frame flips up 180°.
 Flipping up the monitor allows you to share your shot with others.
-The EVF Flip-Up is compatible with all cameras that have an HDMI output such as the Panasonic AF-100, Sony F3, RED ONE, RED Scarlet, and RED Epic.
+The EVF Flip-Up is compatible with virtually all cameras with an HDMI output, including the Canon C100/C300/C500, Sony FS100, Sony F3, Scarlet, Red One & Epic, Panasonic AG-AF100.

 Equipped with a scaling function, the EVF Flip-UP adjusts the aspect ratio, thus ensuring that the image fits the screen when using certain DSLR cameras.
 It features an HDMI type 'A' in, and an HDMI type 'A' loop out.
 In addition to enabling image view on the EVF's 800 x 480 screen, the feature also allows signal looping out to devices such as an external monitor or the Teradek Cube.
 Powered by an LP-E6 style battery, the EVF Flip-Up can run for 5.2 hours.